martintsenov/user-management/README.md

 ------------

-1. To get all vendor dependencies download composer from https://getcomposer.org/download/ (Manual Download, composer.phar) and then run "php composer.phar install"
+1. To get all vendor dependencies download composer from https://getcomposer.org/download/ (Manual Download, composer.phar) and then run `php composer.phar install`
 2. Prototype is build over Zend Framework and PHP.
-Please check "composer.json" for all dependencies and correct versions

 Requirements
 ------------